SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 Setting up a [custom tracking domain](https://www.sparkpost.com/docs/tech-resources/enabling-multiple-custom-tracking-domains/) is useful for branding and email reputation.
 It is required for click tracking of deep links in your HTML email.

-It's best to choose a subdomain (e.g. `track.example.com`), so that subdomain can be redirected while your website uses the main top-level domain.
+It's best to choose a subdomain (e.g. `track.example.com`), so that subdomain can be redirected, while your website uses your organizational domain.
 Each tracking domain can serve regular email tracked links and deep links.
 Your content can use a mixture of both kinds of link inside the same email.

 ### HTTPS secure links